 This is a progressive program, and you should meet a variety of milestones each year to stay on track.
 There are deadlines for various components your last four semesters.
 Refer to the Personal Tracking Form individual requirements section for more info.

-- How often should I meet with my Faculty Advisor regarding my certification?
+- How often should I meet with my Faculty Advisor regarding my progress?

-You should meet with your Faculty Advisor at least once a semester to make sure you are on the path for being certified.
+You should meet with your Faculty Advisor at least once a semester to make sure you are on the path to completing the program.
 To meet with your CxC representative, you should sign up for 1 housekeeping meeting per year.

 - How do I begin my Public Portfolio?